mertkantaroglu/house-rental-front-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse for the project.
+I would like to thank Microverse for the education it provides.

 [Design guidelines](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) provided by [Murat Korkmaz](https://www.behance.net/muratk) on Behance.

+Special thanks to [LeslieAine](https://github.com/LeslieAine) and [zeph180](https://github.comzeph180) in order to work with me on this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>